dark-fireside/dark-fireside/content/about/contact.md

 draft: false
 ---

-you can email us at {name-of-the-website}, at a gmail account.
+you can email us using hearth at this website's domain.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----